Auditioning from Home (Alone)

 Silence – fill with meaning

-Pre life addition
+Pre life addition.

-Rewrite fitting variation
+Rewrite or other fitting variation

 Riff